vveisard/fiddle-solid-array-effect/README.md

 ## MapResult

-Result of `mapArray`, where the result of `mapFn` is an `Acessor`.
+Result of `mapArray`, where the result of `mapFn` is the source element and an `Accessor`.
 Used for higher-order reactivity.

 `type MapResult<TElement, TResult> = [TElement, Accessor<TResult>]` tuple of source element and accessor for the result of the `mapFn`.

-Ideal for keyed data structures; ie, the source element is a key, and the result is derived from the value.
+Ideal for reactivity with keyed data structures; ie, the source element is a key, and the result is derived from the value.

 ### Primitives